JoeyStanley/jekyll-for-designers/_posts/2019-02-07-a-tutorial-in-calculating-vowel-overlap.md

 ## 2 Stanley               0.900
 ~~~~~~

 Hooray!
 So, again, this will probably work fine for most people.
-But, if you find that the function is crashing, go on to the next section to see how you can make it more robust to errors.
+But, if you find that the function is crashing, go on to the next blog post to see how you can make it more robust to errors.

 In fact, the way the `bhatt` and `pillai` functions are set up now, you can actually extract both the Pillai score and the Bhattacharyya's Affinity all at once.
 You just put each on its own line within the `summarize` function and it'll take care of it all.